What are the steps of HACCP?

 Step 2: Describe the product

-Step 4: Construct a flow diagram
+Step 4: Construct a flow chart

 Step 6: Conduct a Hazard Analysis